Empirical-org-Archive/Documentation/Compass/Install-Issues.md

 > : CREATE EXTENSION IF NOT EXISTS hstore

-5. error when migrating, the scheme postgres does not accept registry part: super:4Rh0izHYfmfWx9cV@:   terminal output:rake aborted!
+5. error when migrating

+> the scheme postgres does not accept registry part: super:4Rh0izHYfmfWx9cV@:

+> terminal output:rake aborted!
 StandardError: An error has occurred, this and all later migrations canceled:

-the scheme postgres does not accept registry part: super:4Rh0izHYfmfWx9cV@: (or bad hostname?)/Users/jasonlo/Documents/DBC/side_projects/Compass/db/migrate/20140522033151_add_queue_classic.rb:5:in `up'
+> the scheme postgres does not accept registry part: super:4Rh0izHYfmfWx9cV@: (or bad hostname?)/Users/jasonlo/Documents/DBC/side_projects/Compass/db/migrate/20140522033151_add_queue_classic.rb:5:in `up'
-Tasks: TOP => db:migrate
+> Tasks: TOP => db:migrate
 (See full trace by running task with --trace)

 database.yml: